adaltas/node-nikita/docs/content/usages/assertions.md

 # Assertions

-Assertions are executed after the [actions' handler](/current/action/handler) to validate the result of its execution.
+Assertions are executed after the [action handler](/current/action/handler) to validate the result of its execution.

 Assertions `assert` and `unassert` validate the [output](/current/action/output/) returned by the action.
 Other assertions exist and are prefixed with `assert_` or `unassert_` for their negation.
 On failure, an [error](/current/usages/error/) is thrown with the `NIKITA_INVALID_ASSERTION` code.